A visit to Mexico doesn’t have to break the bank. We share the best things to do in Riviera Maya that are completely free!

 Walk Along a Beach

-One of the things that you must do when you’re in the Riviera Maya is walk along a beach at least once.
+One of the things that you must do when you’re in the Riviera Maya is walking along a beach at least once.
 The beaches here are absolutely stunning and they are quite unlike anywhere else in the world.
 Beaches in the Riviera Maya are all free to walk along which means you can dip your toe in the sea or feel the sand between your toes as often as you’d like.

 Of course, if you plan to spend the day at the beach you may have to bring some food and drinks with you, but if you shop locally your picnic should not cost too much.